Tellurite

-Tellurite is a oxyanion of tellurium with the formula TeO_{3}^{2−}.
-It is the ion of tellurous acid, and is chemically related to tellurium dioxide (TeO_{2}), whose mineral appearance also bears the name tellurite.
+Tellurite is a oxyanion of tellurium with the formula TeO_{3}(2-).
+It is the ion of tellurous acid, and is chemically related to tellurium dioxide (TeO2, whose mineral appearance also bears the name tellurite.
 Tellurites are typically colorless or white salts, which in some ways are comparable to sulfite.

 Structure and reactions

 Crystal structure of sodium tellurite, highlighting the pyramidal structure of the anion.

 Tellurite dianion is pyramidal, like selenite and sulfite.
 The anion has C_{3v} symmetry.

 Tellurites can be reduced to elemental tellurium by electrolysis or a strong reducing agent.
-When fused with nitrate salts, tellurite salts oxidize to tellurates (TeO_{4}^{2−}).
+When fused with nitrate salts, tellurite salts oxidize to tellurates (TeO_{4}(2-)).

-Upon acidification of aqueous solutions of tellurite salts, solid hydrated tellurium dioxide (TeO_{2}) precipitates.
+Upon acidification of aqueous solutions of tellurite salts, solid hydrated tellurium dioxide (TeO2) precipitates.
 This reaction allows the separation of tellurium from selenium since selenous acid remains soluble at low pH.
-The intermediate in the protonation occurs at oxygen to give [TeO_{2}(OH)]^{−}.
+The intermediate in the protonation occurs at oxygen to give [TeO2(OH)]-.